Sidney (surname)

 Sidney or Sydney is an English surname.

-It is probably derived from an Anglo-Saxon locational name, [æt þǣre] sīdan īege, "[at the] wide island/watermeadow" (in the dative case).
+It is probably derived from an Anglo-Saxon locational name, [æt þǣre] sīdan īege, "[at the] gorgeous island/watermeadow" (in the dative case).

 There is also a folk etymological derivation from the French place name Saint Denis.

 The name has also been used as a given name since the 19th century.

 British peerage

 The Sidney family rose to prominence in the Tudor period with the courtier Sir William Sidney (d.
 1554).